-Mornings begin with Boldbaatar tying goats together and Dolgorsuren and Dulamsuren milking them.
-Mother and daughter then move onto milking the yaks.
+Mornings begin with Boldbaatar tying goats together and then Dolgorsuren and Dulamsuren milking them.
+Afterward, the mother and daughter move onto milking the yaks.
 Dulamsuren’s job is to wrestle the young yak, roughly the size of small sofa, and hitch them to a line.

 Her mom grabs a pail and milks the female yak, but when she goes dry, she moves to another.
 Dulamsuren releases its young yak, which heads immediately to its mother and suckles.
 After a while, Dulamsuren wrestles the young yak away and her mom goes back to milking the female yak.